Broken link building, BLB, also known as “dead link building,” has been the source of division among SEOs for a while now.

 If you’d like to update your article and fix the issue, I have a similar article on the same subject.
 Plus, it includes updated statistics.

-I even interviewed experts in [keyword] to bulk the facts.
+I even interviewed experts in [keyword] to support the facts.
 You can take a look here [link to your replacement page].

 Let me know if this is helpful